lne-lab/polyretina_ar/README.md

 ﻿# polyretina_ar

 This project simulates the artificial vision provided by a POLYRETINA epi-retinal prosthesis using Unity, C# and HLSL/Cg.
-Simulations can be viewed in real-time on either a computer screen or in virtual reality (using either a FOVE or VIVE Pro Eye head-mounted display).
+Simulations can be viewed in real-time in augmented reality (using the VIVE Pro Eye head-mounted display).

 ## Setup

-1. Download Unity (Polyretina VR has only been tested on version 2019.2.16f1).
+1. Download Unity (Polyretina AR has only been tested on version 2019.2.16f1).
 2. Download Polyretina AR, either by:
    - Downloading the zipped files from Github,
    - Forking the repository, or